davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 - `SslAutoConfiguration`

-### Switching from {apache-geode-name} to {pivotal-gemfire-name} or {pivotal-cloudcache-name}
+### Switching from VMware GemFire to VMware GemFire or VMware GemFire for TAS

-Spring Boot for {apache-geode-name} (SBDG) stopped providing support for {pivotal-gemfire-name} after SBDG 1.3.
-SBDG 1.3 was the last version to support both {apache-geode-name} and {pivotal-gemfire-name}.
-If you need support for {pivotal-gemfire-name} in Spring Boot, then you will need to downgrade to SBDG 1.3.
+Spring Boot for VMware GemFire (SBDG) stopped providing support for VMware GemFire after SBDG 1.3.
+SBDG 1.3 was the last version to support both VMware GemFire and VMware GemFire.
+If you need support for VMware GemFire in Spring Boot, then you will need to downgrade to SBDG 1.3.

 <table>
 <colgroup>